couchbaselabs/cbcouchstore/gen_storage_design.md

 * Wasted Space - For every document update or deletion, there is now wasted space of a previous version that is occupying disk space.
 * Fragmentation - The wasted space, when it occurs between 2 live documents, increases cost of reading the live documents when scanning the documents in by\_seq order, as reading the 2 live documents will either have to also read any wasted space at the file system block level at the end of the first document and at the beginning of the second document, or perform a costly seek to skip over the wasted space.
 For SSDs the seeks aren't as much a concern except for wasted read-ahead cost that's often performed at various FS cache levels, and for HDDs, the cost is often greater as it can involved a physical disk head arm movement  (though the ordered nature of the document on disk tend toward smaller arm movements).
+* Fragmentation - The wasted space, when it occurs between 2 live documents, increases cost of reading the live documents when scanning the documents in by\_seq order, as reading the 2 live documents will either have to also read any wasted space at the file system block level at the end of the first document and at the beginning of the second document, or perform a costly seek to skip over the wasted space.
+For SSDs the seeks aren't as much a concern except for wasted read-ahead cost that's often performed at various FS cache levels, and for HDDs, the cost is often greater as it can involved a physical disk head arm movement  (though the ordered nature of the documents on disk tend toward smaller arm movements).
 * Poorer btree node locality.
 Each update to the generation means btree nodes must rewritten at the end of the file, meaning poorer locality for some branches of the btree, and for nodes not in cache this can entail expensive disk head arm movements.
 * Unbalanced Btree Nodes - For certain update patterns, the deletion of old by\_seq entries for new entries mean the btree nodes can  deteriorate from their ideal balance of the same depth for all leaf nodes with a average case access cost of O(logN) to all nodes, to an absolute worst case of linear cost O(N) to some leafs nodes.
 * Higher false hit ratios of the bloom filters.
 When a generation is newly created, the bloom filters will have their lowest average false positive rate.
 As new documents are added to the generation, the false positive rate will increase.